 Certain ABF Freight branch facilities operate with storm water permits under the federal Clean Water Act (the "CWA").
 The storm water permits require periodic monitoring and reporting of storm water sampling results and establish maximum levels of certain contaminants that may be contained in such samples.
 ABF Freight received, in late March 2014, a sixty-day Notice of Intent to Sue under the provisions of the CWA from a citizens group alleging multiple violations since 2009 by ABF Freight of the requirements of a storm water permit in force at the ABF Freight branch located in Kent, Washington.
 On July 6, 2014, the citizens group filed suit against ABF Freight in the United States District Court in Seattle, Washington seeking to collect fines and obtain injunctive relief for the alleged violations.
 ABF Freight intends to vigorously defend against the claims in this matter.
 Due to the nature of the materials in the runoff samples taken at the site by Company representatives, it is unlikely that this matter will result in any requirement for remediation of contaminants.
-The litigation is in the early stages and it is not possible to determine the likelihood of loss or the amount of any penalties which might be assessed against ABF Freight.
-Therefore, no liability has been established at June 30, 2015 in connection with this matter.
+The Company expects to resolve this matter for an amount less than \$0.2 million, although there can be no assurances in this regard.

 ABF Freight received a similar Notice of Intent to Sue from another citizens group in December 2014 alleging CWA violations at its Brooklyn, New York branch.
 During the investigation of the allegations contained in the Notice of Intent to Sue, it was determined that the operations at the Brooklyn site were being conducted in a manner protected from storm water and, as a result, the site qualified for exemption from the permitting requirements of the Clean Water Act under a procedure known as "no exposure certification" ("NEC").
 In December 2014, ABF Freight made an NEC filing with the New York State Department of Environmental Conservation covering the Brooklyn facility.
 During first quarter 2015, the citizens group filed suit against ABF Freight in the United States District Court for the Eastern District of New York asserting the violations of the CWA that were identified in the Notice of Intent to Sue and contesting the validity of the NEC filing.
-The lawsuit is in the early stages and it is not possible to assess potential damages or make an assessment of the probability of future losses at this time.
-Therefore, no liability has been established at June 30, 2015 in connection with this matter.
+It is not possible to assess potential damages or make an assessment of the probability of future losses at this time as discovery is in process.
+Therefore, no liability has been established at September 30, 2015 in connection with this matter.

-At June 30, 2015 and December 31, 2014, the Company's reserve, which was reported in accrued expenses, for estimated environmental cleanup costs of properties currently or previously operated by the Company totaled \$0.8 million.
+At September 30, 2015 and December 31, 2014, the Company's reserve, which was reported in accrued expenses, for estimated environmental cleanup costs of properties currently or previously operated by the Company totaled \$0.8 million.
 Amounts accrued reflect management's best estimate of the future undiscounted exposure related to identified properties based on current environmental regulations, management's experience with similar environmental matters, and testing performed at certain sites.